-The Hutchinson Center quickly became the permanent home to Dr. E. Donnall Thomas, who had spent decades developing an innovative treatment for leukemia and other blood cancers.
+Fred Hutch quickly became the permanent home to Dr. E. Donnall Thomas, who had spent decades developing an innovative treatment for leukemia and other blood cancers.
 Thomas and his colleagues were working to cure cancer by transplanting human bone marrow after lethal doses of chemotherapy and radiation.
-At the Hutchinson Center, Thomas improved this treatment and readied it for widespread use.
+At the Hutch, Thomas improved this treatment and readied it for widespread use.
 Since then, the pioneering procedure has saved hundreds of thousands of lives worldwide.

-Thomas received the 1990 Nobel Prize in physiology or medicine for his pioneering research, establishing a legacy of innovation and excellence that all Center researchers strive to follow.
+Thomas received the 1990 Nobel Prize in physiology or medicine for his pioneering research, establishing a legacy of innovation and excellence that all Fred Hutch researchers strive to follow.

 Exploring New Frontiers from Cancer to HIV

-While improving bone marrow transplantation remains central to the Center's research, it is now only part of our efforts.
+While improving bone marrow transplantation remains central to Fred Hutch's research, it is now only part of our efforts.
 The Hutch is home to five scientific divisions, three Nobel laureates and more than 2,700 faculty and staff members who are working to eliminate cancer, HIV and other related diseases.

 In 1982, Fred Hutch established the Cancer Prevention Program, which has made key contributions to understanding how diet, exercise and other factors influence the likelihood of acquiring the disease.
 Today it is the oldest and largest such program in the nation.

 Today, we are spearheading a revolutionary treatment, called immunotherapy, that yields effective cancer treatments with far fewer side effects than conventional drugs, radiation or surgery.
-In 2008, Dr. Cassian Yee demonstrated that he could use a patient's own infection-fighting T-cells to put advanced melanoma into long-term remission.
+Fred Hutch researchers were the first to use a melanoma patient’s own cloned T cells as the sole treatment to put his cancer into long-term remission.

-To expedite our research, the Center joined forces with the University of Washington and Seattle Children’s to form Seattle Cancer Care Alliance (SCCA) in 1998.
-One of the country’s most comprehensive adult and pediatric cancer-care organizations.
-SCCA opened a 150,000 square-foot outpatient clinic on the Hutchinson Center’s Seattle campus in 2001.
+To expedite our research, the Fred Hutch joined forces with the University of Washington and Seattle Children’s to form Seattle Cancer Care Alliance (SCCA) in 1998.
+One of the country’s most comprehensive adult and pediatric cancer-care organizations, SCCA opened a 150,000 square-foot outpatient clinic on the Fred Hutch’s Seattle campus in 2001.